agyekumboadi/MyResearchProject/README.md

 # Player Performance Analysis in Sports
 ------------------------------------------------------------------------------------------------------------------------
-This repository contains the source code, workflow diagrams, and analysis outputs from my MSc research project:
+This repository contains the source code, workflow diagrams, and analysis outputs from my research project:
 **"Player Performance Analysis in Sports Using Data Analytics"**

 The project applies *machine learning models* to forecast player performance across multiple sports, using a reproducible data pipeline and interpretable models.